-- 2.1.5 In considering which sites should be allocated, attention was paid to the existing built environment, as an integral part of landscape character, especially given the high proportion of listed buildings in the parish (see Historic Context and HCA1) and following guidelines set out by Historic England and in the government's Planning Practice Guide. - 2.1.6 Landscape Character Assessments have been carried out by the Environment Group (see Supporting Document LEA2).
-The particular characteristics of the different areas of the parish will be expected to be protected.
-The rare survival of the landscape that surrounds Benenden is of particular interest and importance. - 2.1.7 Building Design Character Assessments in the main areas of the parish (see Supporting Document BDA3) were carried out by the Design and the Built Environment Group as a reference tool for future building design in the parish.
-In addition, the NPPF sets out the importance of conserving the historic built environment. - 2.1.8 The environment is an important policy issue, both for the TWBC Draft Local Plan and in terms of the AONB Management Plan.
-Consequently, equal weight is given to both the built environment and the rural environment in this Neighbourhood Plan. - 2.1.9 Any new build housing development immediately adjacent to the AONB will have an impact upon it and must therefore be taken into account.
+- reference tool for future building design in the parish.
+In addition, the NPPF sets out the importance of conserving the historic built environment (NPPF paras.
+189, 190). - 95.
+The environment is an important policy issue, both for the TWBC Pre-Submission Local Plan (Pre-SLP) and in terms of the AONB Management Plan.
+Consequently, equal weight is given to both the built environment and the rural environment in this Neighbourhood Plan. - 96.
+Any new build housing development immediately adjacent to the AONB will have an impact upon it and must therefore be taken into account.
 Any development should conserve and enhance the landscape and scenic beauty, wildlife and cultural life of the AONB: major development would need to satisfy the requirements of para.
-172 c) of the NPPF. - 2.1.10 Where a site is allocated within the AONB, the proposal should make a positive contribution towards achieving the objectives of the AONB Management Plan, and show how relevant guidance from the AONB Joint Advisory Committee has been considered, to meet the high standards required of the policies in this Plan for the High Weald AONB landscape. - 2.1.11 Sites allocated outside the AONB but within the High Weald Character Area, or close to the boundary of the designated AONB landscape, will have similar characteristics and are likely to contribute to the setting of the designated landscape.
-The AONB Management Plan and any supporting guidance will be a material consideration for these sites.
+177 c) of the NPPF. - 97.
+Where a site is allocated within the AONB, the proposal should make a positive contribution towards achieving the objectives of the AONB Management Plan, and show how relevant guidance from the AONB Joint Advisory Committee has been considered, to meet the high standards required of the policies in this Plan for the High Weald AONB landscape. - 98.
+Sites allocated outside the AONB but within the High Weald Character Area, or close to the boundary of the designated AONB landscape, will have similar characteristics and are likely to contribute to the setting of the designated landscape.
+The AONB Management Plan and any supporting guidance will be a material consideration for these sites. - 99.
+In addition to existing planning permissions and windfall development allowed under Policy HS3, this Plan allocates four sites to accommodate approximately 90 additional new homes in the parish.